cksystemsteaching/selfie/README.md

 digit = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" .
 ```

-Recall that a regular expression is a grammar that can be denoted by a single EBNF production.
+That's it!
+Just recall that a regular expression is a grammar that can be denoted by a single EBNF production.
 Sure, there are two productions in our example, but you can easily substitute the two occurrences of the non-terminal `digit` in the first rule with the RHS of the second rule:

 ```ebnf
 integer = ( "0"|"1"|"2"|"3"|"4"|"5"|"6"|"7"|"8"|"9" ) { "0"|"1"|"2"|"3"|"4"|"5"|"6"|"7"|"8"|"9" } .